-Android is a modern mobile platform that was designed to be truly open.
-Android applications make use of advanced hardware and software, as well as local and served data, exposed through the platform to bring innovation and value to consumers.
-To protect that value, the platform must offer an application environment that ensures the security of users, data, applications, the device, and the network.
+Android is designed to be open.
+Android applications use advanced hardware and software, as well as local and served data, exposed through the platform to bring innovation and value to consumers.
+To realize that value, the platform offers an application environment that protects the confidentiality, integrity, and availability of users, data, applications, the device, and the network.

-Securing an open platform requires a robust security architecture and rigorous security programs.
-Android was designed with multi-layered security that provides the flexibility required for an open platform, while providing protection for all users of the platform.
+Securing an open platform requires a strong security architecture and rigorous security programs.
+Android was designed with multi-layered security that is flexible enough to support an open platform while still protecting all users of the platform.
 For information about reporting security issues and the update process, see Security Updates and Resources.

-Android was designed with developers in mind.
+Android is designed for developers.
 Security controls were designed to reduce the burden on developers.
 Security-savvy developers can easily work with and rely on flexible security controls.
 Developers less familiar with security will be protected by safe defaults.

-Android was designed with device users in mind.
-Users are provided visibility into how applications work, and control over those applications.
+Android is designed for users.
+Users are provided visibility into permissions requested by each application and control over those permissions.
 This design includes the expectation that attackers would attempt to perform common attacks, such as social engineering attacks to convince device users to install malware, and attacks on third-party applications on Android.
 Android was designed to both reduce the probability of these attacks and greatly limit the impact of the attack in the event it was successful.
+Android security continues to progress once the device is in the user's hands: Android works with partners and the public to provide patches for any Android device that is continuing to receive security updates.

 This documentation outlines the goals of the Android security program, describes the fundamentals of the Android security architecture, and answers the most pertinent questions for system architects and security analysts.
-This document focuses on the security features of Android's core platform and does not discuss security issues that are unique to specific applications, such as those related to the browser or SMS application.
-Recommended best practices for building Android devices, deploying Android devices, or developing applications for Android are not the goal of this document and are provided elsewhere.
+It focuses on the security features of Android's core platform and does not discuss security issues that are unique to specific applications, such as those related to the browser or SMS application.

 Android provides an open source platform and application environment for mobile devices.